phenomenon98/fastai-cli/README.md

 # Image classification on Terminal using fast.ai

-This is a tool that lets you build an image classifier with a simgle terminal command.
+This tool lets you build an image classifier with a simgle terminal command.

 ## Installation